'He Killed My Husband': Mother Tells Investigators 22-Year-Old Son Stabbed His Father To Death Inside Bucks County Home

 NEWTOWN TOWNSHIP, Pa.
 (CBS) — A 22-year-old man allegedly killed his father in their Bucks County home early Friday, authorities say.
 Jordan Kurman is charged with homicide and possession of an instrument of crime.

 Gregory A. Kurman, 49, died after being stabbed in the neck with a kitchen knife inside his home in Newtown Township on Friday morning.
-CBS3 has learned Kurman is a well-known Philadelphia dentist at Kaiser, Rosen, & Kurman Dental on Welsh Road.READ MORE: Surveillance Video Captures Moments After Shooting Involving Uber Driver In West Philadelphia
+CBS3 has learned Kurman is a well-known Philadelphia dentist at Kaiser, Rosen, & Kurman Dental on Welsh Road.Embiid Out For Foreseeable Future With Right Orbital Fracture, Mild Concussion

 “Anytime that we have this kind of tragedy it’s tragic for the community and the family,” Bucks County Coroner Meredith Buck said.